pnuu/fmiopendata/wfs.md

 ## Sea Surface Temperature Observations

 Sea surface temperature observations from a range of measurements.
 Time step is variable and depends on the measurement point.
-The data is retuned in simple feature format.
+The data is returned in simple feature format.

 * Query ID: `fmi::observations::surfacetemperature::daily::simple`
 * Available arguments: